-I facilitate large scale change as a Government Relations Strategist, Public Policy and Administration Leader, and subject matter expert in local, state, and federal government operations.
+I have facilitated large scale change as a Government Relations Strategist, Public Policy and Administration Leader, and subject matter expert in local, state, and federal government operations.
 As an elected official for 13 years, and a non-profit leader, I’ve influenced public policy development, garnered resources and support, and created dynamic relationships between private and public partners.

 Our current housing crisis has been decades in the making, and responding to it has been my top priority.
 I have aggressively worked with nonprofit housing developers to build housing and to develop policies to expedite construction.
 If you’re serious about helping people and achieving true social justice we have to meet peoples basic needs.